aliassaf/preparen/README.md

-preparen
+Preparen
 ========

-Latex package for pretty-printing precedence parentheses
+A Latex package for pretty-printing precedence parentheses